Supporting Transgender Youth

 - Make assumptions about one’s gender identity.

-- Call out transphobia when you see it.
+- Confront transphobia with information and dialogue.
 Actively create an affirming environment that supports individual gender expression.

-- Offer unconditional love as a parent.
+- Display unconditional love as a parent.
 Family support is critical for a child’s healthy development.
 Remind them that you stand with them and that they have your love and full support.

 - Get involved and attend or create discussion groups or programs that address transgender, bullying, and other similar topics.
 This is a great opportunity to have speakers share their experiences as transgender youth or adults.